cdevents/spec/continuous-operations.md

 ### [`ticket closed`](examples/ticket_closed.json)

-This event represents a ticket that has been created within some ticketing system.
+This event indicates that a ticket has been closed or resolved within some ticketing system.

 - Event Type: __`dev.cdevents.ticket.closed.0.1.0-draft`__
 - Predicate: closed